Eight ways to protect yourself from a stroke

 Long-term effects of high blood pressure can cause:

 Other tools are offered at Ohio State that can help you manage your blood pressure.
-Maintaining a healthy weight, exercising regularly and not smoking are some main ways to lower your blood pressure.
+Maintaining a healthy weight, exercising regularly and not smoking are some primary ways to lower your blood pressure.

 If you are currently a smoker, Ohio State’s Ross Heart Hospital Smoking Cessation Clinic can help you quit.
 The program, which is covered by most insurance plans, provides each participant: